Sanskruti03-web/campusfeed/DEPLOYMENT.md

 1.  **Frontend URL**: Copy your new Vercel URL (e.g., `https://campusfeed.vercel.app`).
 2.  **Update Backend**:
-    - Go back to Koyeb Dashboard -> Settings -> Environment Variables.
+    - Go back to Railway Dashboard -> Variables.
     - Update `ALLOWED_ORIGINS` to your Vercel URL to secure CORS.
-    - Redeploy if needed (Koyeb usually auto-redeploys on env change).
+    - Railway auto-redeploys on variable change.

 ## ✅ Verification

 - Visit your Vercel URL.
-- Try `Sign Up` -> The backend (Koyeb) should create a user in Neon DB.
+- Try `Sign Up` -> The backend (Railway) should create a user in Neon DB.
-- **Benefits of Koyeb**: Unlike Render, Koyeb's free tier has faster cold starts and better global performance.
+- **Note**: Railway has a trial period for free hobby tier, but it's very robust.